 The four episodes are ‘Fallen Angels’ with Peter Davison, ‘Judoon in Chains’ with Colin Baker, ‘Harvest of the Sycorax’ with Sylvester McCoy and ‘The Sontaran Ordeal’ with Paul McGann.
 All these four episodes are directed by Barnaby Edwards, who had done sterling audio work in the past.

-It would have been nice for Nyssa to join the Fifth Doctor facing the Weeping Angels; Peri to join the Sixth Doctor facing the Judoon; Ace to join the Seventh Doctor facing the Sycorax and Charley to join the Eighth Doctor facing the new series Sontarans.
-But this might come later for future audio stories.
+It would’ve been nice to have Nyssa join the Fifth Doctor facing the Weeping Angels; Peri to join the Sixth Doctor facing the Judoon; Ace to join the Seventh Doctor facing the Sycorax and Charley to join the Eighth Doctor facing the new series Sontarans.
+But that might come later for future audio stories.

 The first episode of the first ‘Classic Doctors, New Monsters’ box set is ‘Fallen Angels’, starring Peter Davison as the Fifth Doctor.
 In this story, Peter’s Doctor fights against the terrifying Weeping Angels!